|This htm file is NOT perfectly formatted. Click Here for a PDF file that is and can be printed in orginal format!|

 Acts 2:33 “Therefore being exalted to the right hand of God, and having received from the Father the promise of the Holy Spirit, He [Christ] poured out this which you now see and hear.”

-Christ “received” the Spirit of the Father, which enabled Him to then pour out this power and presence upon the waiting disciples.
-They experienced the presence as Christ Himself.
-He was “with” them.
+Christ “received” the Spirit of His Father, which enabled Him to then pour out this power and presence upon the waiting disciples.
+They experienced the spirit as Christ Himself - “with” them.

 THE HOLY SPIRIT IS “HIS SPIRIT”